gphanikumar/MM2090/abhigyan/README.md

 ## Session Notes

-Contains notes provided by professor G Phani for each of the sessions conducted.
+Contains notes provided by professor Phanikumar for each of the sessions conducted.
 Definitely worth a read, especially when in a tough spot.

 ## 2021 Update